 Force India have set their sights on a top-10 finish at the inaugural Indian Grand Prix this weekend.

-For all the latest F1 odds on the Korean Grand Prix, round 16 of the 2012 F1 Championship, visit Sky Bet.
+For all the latest F1 odds on the next race at the Buddh International circuit visit Sky Bet.

 Paul di Resta

-Q. What targets do you have in mind?
+Q. What do you know about the track?